SoulRaven80/wdosg/README.md

 **wDOSg** uses _IGDB_ as a metadata provider to fetch metadata for your games.
 To use the _IGDB_ metadata provider, please follow these [instructions](https://api-docs.igdb.com/#account-creation).
+If you do not wish to use _IGDB_ services, update your `TWITCH_CLIENT_ID` configuration variable (as described below) to `'DISABLED'`.
+Bear in mind, no metadata will be fetched from internet; all metadata will need to be done manually.

 > [!CAUTION]
 > Starting from _wDOSg v1.3.5_, use of Twitch client *token* is removed in favor of client *secret*, avoiding the need for manual token refreshes.